hinata9276/FPGA_SC/README.md

   - compute CNN from 1 layer down to 5 layers, both in binary domain and stochastic domain, only linear, ReLU and Tanh activation function available.
   - only 3x3 kernel weight is supported, only simulate on one weight.
 - MUX SUC CNN weight scheduler (requires at least MATLAB version 2020b, older than that cannot work.)
-  - Import HDL5 CNN model and compute the timing for MUX SUC
+  - Import HDF5 Keras CNN model, partition and compute the timing for MUX SUC for each weight and bias.
-  - Analyze the MUX timing requirement and optimize timing to reduce required LFSR.
+  - Analyze the MUX timing requirement and optimize timing to reduce required LFSR resources.
   - Export the timing and MUX I/O allocation in XML file, to be used in Xilinx Vivado HLS C++ compiler.

 # Components under development